HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 ## combineUnisons

-  * A unison is when a new note is sounded, but the pitch remains the same (e.g. a C5 half note followed by a C5 quarter note). the `notes()` function contains a parameter called `combineUnisons`, which defaults to False.
+  * A unison is when a new note is sounded, but the pitch remains the same (e.g. a C5 half note followed by a C5 quarter note). the `notes()` function contains a parameter called `combineUnisons`, which defaults to `False`.
   * When `combineUnisons` is set to `True`, any unisons will be treated as a continuation of the previous note, effectively adding a tie between those notes.
-As a result, the table output of the `notes()` function will not printing anything at the offset of the given note's repition.
+As a result, the table output of the `notes()` function will not printing anything at the offset of the given note's repititon.
   * The combineUnisons parameter may be run as follows:

 `piece.notes(combineUnisons = True)` OR `piece.notes(combineUnisons = False)` (Default)